ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 ## Tracking events based on recommendations

-Tracking events based on integrated recommendations is the only way to measure success of recommendations.
+Tracking events based on integrated recommendations are the only way to measure success of recommendations.
 It is crucial to inform the recommendation engine about which recommendations were shown and what recommendations were clicked.
 Otherwise, reliable statistics cannot be calculated and used to check against a customer's KPIs.

-A recommendation response already includes the requests to generate a Clickrecommended or Rendered Event.
+A recommendation response already includes the requests to generate a Clickrecommended or Rendered event.
-They should be used and executed when a recommendation was clicked/accepted or a recommendation was shown.
+They are used and executed when a recommendation is clicked/accepted or a recommendation is shown.
-Sending Rendered Events causes as much requests as recommendations to be displayed, a Clickrecommended event is usually sent only once (if a user clicks on a specific recommendation item).
+Sending Rendered events causes as many requests as recommendations to be displayed, a Clickrecommended event is usually sent only once (when a user clicks on a specific recommendation item).

 Example of a recommendation response: